SelJul/restaurantDuplicateRemoval/README.md

 Some of the functions are commented out.
 These include functions that print all street types, phone formats, etc. These were functions that helped in the auditing decisions.
-If someone is to see the reason why some of the mapping was decided how it is currently, the code has to simply be uncommented.
+If someone is interested to see the reason why some of the mapping was decided to how it currently is, the code has to simply be uncommented.

 There is also a function to load the data into a MongoDB Atlas cluster.
 However, mongoimport